opslogix/SCOM-Prometheus-Exporter/README.md

 ### Prerequisites

 - Microsoft SCOM 2019 or later
-- .NET 6 or higher on the exporter host
+- .NET 4.7.2 or higher on the exporter host
 - Either Prometheus or Grafana Alloy
 - Grafana instance

 ### Installation Steps

-1. Clone the repository: